YxZi5/-random-programming-stuff-/shellcode_crypter/README.md

-Shellcode crypter program to crypt shellcode, shellcode in binary format saved in file, using XOR binary operation.
+Crypter to crypt shellcode saved in binary file, using XOR binary operation.

 compilation: